nadbordrozd/nadbordrozd.github.io/source/_posts/2016-09-17-text-generation-with-keras-char-rnns.markdown

 I recently bought a deep learning rig to start doing all the cool stuff people do with neural networks these days.
 First on the list - because it seemed easiest to implement - text generation with character-based recurrent neural networks.

 ![](/images/deep_learning_pc.png)
-*Watercooled 2 x GTX 1080 (on the right)*
+*watercooling, pretty lights and 2 x GTX 1080 (on the right)*

 This topic has been widely written about by better people so if you don't already know about char-RNNs go read them instead.
 [Here](http://karpathy.github.io/2015/05/21/rnn-effectiveness/) is Andrej Karpathy's blog post that started it all.
 It has an introduction to RNNs plus some *extremely* fun examples of texts generated with them.
 For an in depth explanation of LSTM (the specific type of RNN that everyone uses) I highly recommend [this](http://r2rt.com/written-memories-understanding-deriving-and-extending-the-lstm.html).

-I started playing with LSTMs by copying the [example frmo Keras](https://github.com/fchollet/keras/blob/master/examples/lstm_text_generation.py), and then I kept adding to it.
+I started playing with LSTMs by copying the [example from Keras](https://github.com/fchollet/keras/blob/master/examples/lstm_text_generation.py), and then I kept adding to it.
 First - more layers, then - training with generators instead of batch - to handle datasets that don't fit in memory.
 Then a bunch of scripts for getting interesting datasets, then utilities for persisting the models and so on.
 I ended up with a small set of command line tools for getting the data and running the experiments that I thought may be worth sharing.
 [Here](https://github.com/nadbordrozd/neural_playground) it is.

 ### And here are the results
 A network with 3 LSTM layers 512 units each + a dense layer trained on the trained for a week on the concatenation of all java files from the [hadoop repository](https://github.com/apache/hadoop) produces stuff like [this](https://github.com/nadbordrozd/neural_playground/blob/master/output/hadoop.java):